-If you start studying in the UK after 31 December 2020, CSN will examine your right to student finance based on the UK being a non-EU/EEA country and Switzerland.
-This applies unless something different is negotiated between the EU and the UK.
+If you start studying in the UK after 31 December 2020, CSN will examine your right to student finance based on the UK being a non-EU/EEA country.

 British citizen or family member of such

-If you are a British citizen or family member of a British citizen you may after Brexit in some cases still be entitled to Swedish student finance in the same way as EU citizens.
+However, if you are a British citizen or a family member of a British citizen you may after Brexit in some cases still be entitled to Swedish student finance in the same way as EU citizens.

-Similarly, family members of such a British citizen shall continue to be regarded as family members of EU citizens in CSN’s review.
+Similarly, family members of such a British citizen mentioned above shall continue to be regarded as family members of EU citizens in CSN’s review.